Find out more about TIIG here...

 Our next North West TIIG event will be held on Wednesday 28th March 2018.
-More details can be found on the event flyer.
+More details can be found on our event page.

 We have a new name, the research centre formerly the Centre for Public Health has been granted Institute status.

-Details and presentations from our last event are available on the TIIG North West Event 2017 page.
+More information and registration details are available on our TIIG North West Event page

 The Trauma and Injury Intelligence Group (TIIG) held its North West Event on Tuesday 21st February 2017 for stakeholders and commissioners of TIIG in the North West of England.
 The event which took place at Liverpool John Moores University Redmonds Building was an opportunity to meet and share ideas about current and potential applications of Emergency Department data and to hear from a range of engaging speakers